Services and institutions

 Since tuition fees were abolished in 2013, 22 million euros of tuition fee compensation is provided annually to the university by the government budget.
 Students are involved in decisions on how this funding, which is intended to be used exclusively for improving studying conditions, is spent.

 In addition to administrative expenditure (e.g. work stations, books, e-books, improved IT equipment, funding for courses and excursions), the funding is used to finance a wide range of positions, from student assistants to lecturers, which contribute to improving teaching and services for students.

-More information on how this funding is used at the School of Business and Economics is available on the tuition fee compensation website (German).
+More information on how this funding is used at the School of Business, Economics and Society is available on the tuition fee compensation website (German).

 Promoting equality of opportunity